pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_image_get.hbs.md

 # tanzu insight image get

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight image get` to get an image by digest.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight image get` command to get an image by digest.

 ## <a id='synopsis'></a>Synopsis